alan-turing-institute/reginald/docker/README.md

 docker build . -t reginald:latest -f docker/reginald/Dockerfile
 ```

-The following environment variables will be used by this image:
+The following environment variables can be used by this image:

 - `REGINALD_MODEL`: name of model to use
 - `REGINALD_MODEL_NAME`: name of sub-model to use with the one requested if not using `hello` model